hgq719/docs/Account API.md

   `GET /api/v1/account/agents`

 - Parameters
-  No parameters
+  Optional:
+  - `pageIndex` -the page index of query.

 - Response
+  - `total` -total count of the list.
+  - `previousPage` -url of the previous page.
+  - `nextPage` -url of the next page.
-  An array of Agent Json Object.
+  - `agents` -An array of Agent Json Object.

 ### Get a single agent
 - End Point